jordan4ibanez/blockmodel/README.md

 ## Mesh/Bone

-0. Each cuboid is represented by a scale Vector3.
 1. Each section of the model is made up of cuboids.
 2. Each cuboid is outer facing.
 3. Each cuboid is it's own bone